-- Highland Police Substation \$7,500 in 2011 CDBG funding has been budgeted for rent payments and utilities for the Highland Station located at 2616 Highland Avenue - 18th Street Substation \$15,000 in 2011 CDBG funding has been budgeted for rent payments and utilities for the Highland Station located at 1667 Linwood Avenue - Niagara Street/19th Street Substation \$7,500 in 2011 CDBG funding has been budgeted for rent payments and utilities for the substation located in the 19th Street area. - Substation Officers \$120,000 to fund the two police officers to be rotated at the three locations. - Fire Education Life Safety Coordinator The City Fire Department will continue a Fire Safety Education Program Coordinator using \$50,000 in 2011 CDBG funding and unexpended previous year's funding.
-The Fire Safety Coordinator will concentrate on providing services in low income neighborhoods of the City, and will target low income households in school and non-profit settings - Niagara Arts & Cultural Center Summer Class Program \$22,500 in CDBG funding will be provided to fund tuition free academic, youth development and cultural activities for up to 120 students ages 7-18 at the Niagara Arts and Cultural Center.
-The program will provide arts related life skills and positive youth development that will keep students safe, increase student achievement and relieve stress on working families.
-Students will be provided with a menu of activities including music, theater arts, jewelry making, ceramics, visual arts, computer literacy, chess, tutoring and other youth development activities.
-The programs offered will
+- Highland Police Substation \$7,500 in 2012 CDBG funding has been budgeted for rent payments and utilities for the Highland Station located at 2616 Highland Avenue - 18th Street Resource Center/Substation \$15,000 in 2012 CDBG funding has been budgeted for rent payments and utilities for the Highland Station located at 1667 Linwood Avenue - Niagara Street/19th Street Substation \$7,500 in 2012 CDBG funding has been budgeted for rent payments and utilities for the substation located in the 19th Street area. - Substation Officers \$60,000 to fund the a police officer to be rotated at the three locations. - Fire Education Life Safety Coordinator The City Fire Department will continue a Fire Safety Education Program Coordinator using \$40,000 in 2012 CDBG funding and unexpended previous year's funding.
+The Fire Safety Coordinator will concentrate on providing services in low income neighborhoods of the City, and will target low income households in school and non-profit settings - Youth Mentoring Project In conjunction with the Niagara Falls Police Department, \$25,000 for a program designed to mentor at-risk middle and high school age youth ages 13-18 in the following areas: educational empowerment, college prep instruction, career and entrepreneurship training, community service, health and wellness and life skills.
+The Youth Mentoring Program is a structured, youth centered year-round program that offers services three day a week services at the 18th Street Resource Center and the Highland Police Substation.